grafana-tools/sdk/README.md

 DSL part is unfinished yet so it will be published later.

+## Demo utilities

+Autograf includes a couple of demo apps for show how to use `client` and `grafana` API:

+* [backup-dashboards](cmd/backup-dashboards) — just saves all your dashboards as JSON-files.
+* [backup-datasources](cmd/backup-datasources) — just saves all your datasources as JSON-files.

+You need Grafana API key with _admin rights_ for using these utilities.

 # Installation

 For use in your Go apps just install packages separately: